mttetc/cryptoguessr/README.md

-Here we go:

-Build a web app that allows users to make guesses on whether the market price of Bitcoin (BTC/USD) will be higher or lower after one minute.
+Web app that allows users to make guesses on whether the market price of Bitcoin (BTC/USD) will be higher or lower after one minute.

 Rules: